zhyliaieva/react-phone-catalog/README.md

-# ✨ The Phone Catalog is online store with a shopping cart and favorites page according to the design fully responsive layout React + TypeScript for scalable, typed components, routing between pages
+# ✨ The Phone Catalog is online store with a shopping cart and favorites page according to the design, fully responsive layout React + TypeScript for scalable, typed components, routing between pages

 ## Project overview
-- `Fully responsive layout for:`
+## Fully responsive layout for:
 - **Desktop: 1200px+**
 - **"Desktop-small: 1200px - 1199px**
 - **Tablet: 640px - 1199px**